-Deferred Outflows of Resources - Deferred Amounts on Refunding Debt: The District recognizes the difference between the re-acquisition price and the net carrying amount of the old debt as a deferred outflow and recognizes it as a component of interest over the remaining life of the old or new debt, whichever is shorter.
+Deferred Outflows of Resources - Deferred Amounts on Refunding Debt: The District recognizes the difference between the reacquisition price and the net carrying amount of the old debt as a deferred outflow and recognizes it as a component of interest expense over the remaining life of the old or new debt, whichever is shorter.

-Deferred Outflows of Resources - Pensions: The District recognizes the difference between actual employer contributions to its pension plan, the proportionate share of contributions and the contributions to the plan subsequent to the measurement date of June 30, 2016, and changes in proportions as deferred outflows of resources.
+Deferred Outflows of Resources - Pensions: The District recognizes the difference between expected and actual experience, changes in assumptions, net difference between projected and actual investment earnings, changes in proportion, the difference between employer contributions and proportionate share of total contributions, and the contributions subsequent to the measurement date as deferred outflows of resources.
 These amounts are amortized over the average remaining service lives of active and inactive members.